alan-turing-institute/prompto/docs/rate_limits.md

 In the codebase, this json defines the `max_queries_dict` which is a dictionary which defines the rate limits to set for different groups of prompts.
 We use this dictionary to generate several different _groups/queues of prompts_ which are then processed in parallel.

 When the `--parallel` flag is set, we will always try to perform a grouping of the prompts based on first the "group" key and then the "api" key.
-If there is a "model_name" key and the model name has been specified in the `max_queries_dict` for the group or API, then the prompt is assigned to the model-specific queue for that group or API.
+If there is a "model_name" key and the model name has been specified in the `max_queries_dict` for the group or API (by having a sub-dictionary as a value to the group or API name), then the prompt is assigned to the model-specific queue for that group or API.

 In particular, we use the `max_queries_dict` and loop through the `prompt_dicts` in the experiment file to determine which group/queue the prompt belongs to.
 When deciding this, the following hierarchy is used:
 1. If the prompt has a "group" key, then the prompt is assigned to the group defined by the value of the "group" key.
-    - If the prompt has a "model_name" key, and this model name has been specified in the `max_queries_dict`, then the prompt is assigned to the group defined by the {group}-{model_name}
+    - If the prompt has a "model_name" key, and this model name has been specified in the `max_queries_dict`, then the prompt is assigned to the group defined by the `{group}-{model_name}`
 2. If the prompt has an "api" key, then the prompt is assigned to the group defined by the value of the "api" key.
-    - If the prompt has a "model_name" key, and this model name has been specified in the `max_queries_dict`, then the prompt is assigned to the group defined by the {api}-{model_name}
+    - If the prompt has a "model_name" key, and this model name has been specified in the `max_queries_dict`, then the prompt is assigned to the group defined by the `{api}-{model_name}`

 By first looking for a "group" key, this allows the user to have full control over how the prompts are split into different groups/queues.